JRC404/table-tennis-scoreboard/README.md

 # Table Tennis scoreboard

-An application to built a table tennis scoreboard
+An application to build a table tennis scoreboard